captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 I don't think anyone would suggest disabling tests altogether just to avoid the possibility that one of these errors might block a hotfix.

-If you don't have a system that can work around those types of failures, you probably should.
+If you don't have a system that can work around these types of failures, you probably should.
 And if you _do_ have a system that can work around these failures, it would be appropriate to use it to work around a hypothetical misaligned curly brace.